-As its name suggests, a 3D printing pen (sometime called a 3D drawing pen, 3D writing pen or 3D printer pen) is a 3D printer designed as a pen, equipped with the ability to build 3 dimensional objects.
-It makes use of an extrusion process combined with heating elements to make printing materials malleable, and a corresponding cooling process which solidifies the material while building a 3D model.
+As its name suggests, a 3D printing pen (sometimes called a 3D drawing pen, 3D writing pen or 3D printer pen) is a 3D printer designed like a pen, equipped with the ability to build 3-dimensional objects.
+It makes use of an extrusion process combined with heating elements to make printing materials malleable, and a corresponding cooling process that solidifies the material while building a 3D model.
 But unlike the traditional 3D printer which needs to be fed a virtual 3D model before the printing process can take place, the 3D drawing Pen is controlled by you, in such a way that you end up guiding the printer with you

 The Working Process behind the 3D Printing Pen

 Although most developers of the printing pen have secured the financial future of their device by patenting and keeping most of its internal workings a secret, using the device still provides one with a general idea of how it works.

 Like most—if not all—printing devices, the 3D printing pen functions by heating a plastic material to its melting point and then forcing the melted material through the pen’s nozzle or extruder tip.

 The heated material then cools down due to a mechanism at the extrusion end as well as contact with cooler exterior air to form the wanted shape or design on your work surface.
 In non-technical terms, the working process of the 3D printer can be likened to that of a glue gun which extrudes glue that solidifies when in contact with a surface.

 What Can You Do With a 3D Printing Pen?